jackuess/pirateplay.se/README.md

 config.ini must be present in root - a copy of config.ini.example should work in most cases.
 If run under mod_wsgi: directory must be set via .htaccess - see .htaccess.example.

+To install as script, create a symlinkfrom main.py to e. g., /usr/bin/pirateplay.